seancoyne/pano/README.md

 jQuery plugin to display a 360 degree panoramic image

+## Requires

+This plugin has been tested against jQuery 1.8.3.
+It should support newer versions but they have not been tested.

 ## Options

 * `img` - The URL to the background image.
 This should be a 360 degree panoramic image.
 You should set the CSS so that the width and height of the containing block are your desired size.